Shiree0121/Coding-Love-and-War-blog/README.md

 ### Light house
 ![alt text](image-20.png) ![alt text](image-21.png) <-local host>
 My performance score for the site is 87% on herko, and on local host it is 96%.
-While there are opportunities for further optimisation, I managed to get the score from initially showing 71% upwards.
-It was advised to run lighthouse in chrome incognito to 'eliminate extensions affecting results".
+While there are opportunities for further optimisation, I managed to get the score from initially showing 71% upwards, this was by reduced hero banner height from 350px to 280px on mobile, to help with (faster rendering).
+It was also advised to run lighthouse in 'chrome incognito' to 'eliminate extensions affecting results".

 ### Responsive Testing
 Alongside the built in Bootstrap responsive CSS, Chrome dev tools were used frequently to test the site at standard screen sizes and the site was manually viewed on laptops, tablets and phones.

-### Validator Testing
+# Validator Testing

 ### HTML
 The HTML code passes validation with no errors when checked using the official W3C validator.
 ![alt text](image-22.png)

 ### CSS
-No errors were found with our own CSS code when passing through the official Jigsaw validator.
+No errors were found when validated using the official Jigsaw tool.
 ![](image-23.png)

 ### Python
-I checked the busys files which was veiws and they came back with no errors.
+After checking the views files carefully, I can confirm that no errors were found.
 ![alt text](image-26.png)

 # Deployment

 The site was deployed to Heroku from the main branch of the repository early in the development stage for continuous deployment and checking.

-The Heroku app is setup with 3 environment variables, repalcing the environment variables stored in env.py (which doesn't get pushed to github).
+The Heroku app is setup with 3 environment variables, replacing the environment variables stored in env.py (which doesn't get pushed to github).

 In order to create an Heroku app: